Epke Zonderland: 2020/2021 Olympics

 At the 2020 Summer Olympics in Tokyo, Japan, Zonderland did not qualify for the individual horizontal bar finals after ranking 23rd with a score of 13.833 due to a fall in the qualification rounds.

 Honours and awards

 Zonderland was named Dutch Sportsman of the year in 2009 for his silver medal in high bar at the 2009 World Championships.
 He was selected Sportsman of the Year for a second time in 2011 after he won the European Championships, then again for the next two consecutive years after he won the 2012 Olympic and the 2013 World championships.
-He was made a Knight of the Order of Orange-Nassau after he won the gold medal at the 2012 London Olympics.
+In 2012, Zonderland was appointed a Knight of the Order of Orange-Nassau in recognition of his Olympic championship victory on the horizontal bar at the Summer Olympics in London.

 Personal life

 Zonderland married Linda Steen in September 2016.
 Their son, Bert Eize, was born on 13 October 2018, and a second son Jan was born on 1 April 2021.
-On November 1 2022 their third child, daughter Sophie, was born.
+On 1 November 2022 their third child, daughter Sophie, was born.